eatinghorror/eatinghorror.github.io/source/_posts/2014-03-06-practical-aip.markdown

 ## Cook meat and vegetables separately

 It might make meals less exciting, but cooking vegetables and meat separately is an enormous time saver.
-You can quickly sautee or roast veggies while slow cooking meat.
+You can quickly sauté or roast veggies while slow cooking meat.
 Separately cooking them tends to result in less prep time because it forces you to make simpler meals.
 Additionally, now your vegetable supplies and meat supplies can vary independently -- you can tune ratios, cook more of one without more of the other, and generally makes cooking faster and eating easier.

 ## Food is fuel

 Remember that food is merely the raw input to your body.
 Keeping this in mind can help change how you approach cooking and eating and help you prioritize other aspects of your life.
 It can be hard to remember that food doesn't have to be *amazing* while drooling over the AIP blogs.
 In times of need, taste can be sacrificed.
-When I'm in a hurry, I don't brown meat before slow cooking it, or sautee minced veggies before throwing them into a meatloaf.
+When I'm in a hurry, I don't brown meat before slow cooking it, or sauté minced veggies before throwing them into a meatloaf.
 It makes my life easier and I don't mind the taste.
 I call it functional eating.

 ## Throw away meals

 I have go to meals I make when I want to produce vast quantities of food in small chunks of time.
 I make meatloaf nearly every week (recipe pending).
 I can make 6 meals worth of food in about 20 minutes of prep time, 1 hour in the oven.
 I can throw a roast in the slow cooker in about 5 minutes.
-I can have broccoli roasted in 40 minutes, kale sauteed in 15, fish broiled in 12, liver and onions in 20.
+I can have broccoli roasted in 40 minutes, kale sautéed in 15, fish broiled in 12, liver and onions in 20.
 These are my quick meals -- when I don't want to cook.

 ## Special Meals

 The above only works when you balance the equation with special meals.
 Meals that you go out of your way to make delicious -- better than you or any of your friends have ever had.
 Special meals trick myself into cleaning my kitchen and remind myself that I really do enjoy cooking.
 Special meals remind myself that AIP is not restrictive and I can find pleasure in compliant foods.
 Special meals are what you find on blogs and in recipe books.
 My favorite is ginger garlic scallion crusted salmon (recipe pending).
 No one tells you how to make throw away meals though, so I will.
 Stay tuned.